ec262/discovery/README.md

 credits for doing work.
 Foremen request available workers to compute chunks and pay for the results.

-The service is written in Ruby with Sinatra, backed by Redis, and hosted on Heroku.

 Get up and running locally
 --------------------------

+The discovery service is written in Ruby 1.9.2 with the Sinatra web framework, Redis as a datastore, and deployed on Heroku.
+It is recommended that you use [RVM](http://beginrescueend.com/) to manage your Ruby installations.

-You'll want to run some or all of these commands.
+Once you have Ruby and Redis installed, you'll probably need to run these commands.
 (I'm sure I'm missing some, so let me know what doesn't work.)

 1.  `bundle install`
-    This installs all the required gems; you'll need to `gem install bundle` first if you have not yet done so.
+    This installs the required dependencies.
+You'll need to install bundler first by running `gem install bundle` if you have not yet done so.
+It is also recommended that you install the Rake, Foreman, and Heroku gems.

 2.  `export REDISTOGO_URL='redis://127.0.0.1:6379'`
     This lets you run Redis locally without fuss.
 Assumes your Redis server is